TITLE 8 SOCIAL SERVICES

 (b) An emergency no longer exists when it becomes safe from a medical standpoint to move the eligible recipient to a certified inpatient hospital or to discharge the eligible recipient.

-I. Patient self determination act: An adult eligible recipient must be informed of his right to make health decisions, including the right to accept or refuse medical treatment, as specified in the Patient Self-Determination Act.
+I. Patient self determination act: An adult eligible recipient must be informed of their right to make health decisions, including the right to accept or refuse medical treatment, as specified in the Patient Self-Determination Act.
 See 8.302.1 NMAC, General Provider Policies.

 J. Psychiatric services furnished to an eligible recipient under 21 years of age in PPS-exempt units of acute care hospitals: Services furnished to an eligible recipient must be under the direction of a physician.
 In the case of psychiatric services furnished to an eligible recipient under 21 years of age, these services must be furnished under the direction of board eligible/board certified psychiatrist, or a licensed psychologist working in collaboration with a similarly qualified psychiatrist.
 The psychiatrist must conduct an evaluation of the eligible recipient, in person, within 24 hours of admission.
 In the case of an eligible recipient under 12 years of age, the psychiatrist must be board eligible/board certified in child or adolescent psychiatry.
 The requirement for the specified psychiatrist for an eligible recipient under age 12 and under 21 years of age may be waived when all of the following conditions are met: